engines/Spaces/README.md

 ## Generating a Resolutions::Resolution

 A `Resolutions::Resolution` is what will generate a DockerFile.
-You create an resolution from a blueprint like so:
+You create a Resolution from a blueprint like so:

 ```
 blueprint = universe.blueprints.by(descriptor)